berteeny/Movie_API/README.md

 # Marvel Movie API

 The Marvel Movie API is a RESTful API that communicates with a database of Marvel Movies, created with and hosted online by MongoDB.
 The [documentation](https://movie-api-v2dh.onrender.com/documentation.html) and logic for the API is hosted on Render.
+(Note * the API webpage does take an extra few moments to load on first startup as it is hoested using Render's free version).

 ## Installation